rdpfeifle/Travel-web-app/README.md

 - Homepage displays additional information about the project, including a navbar that automatically scrolls down when a link is clicked
 - Users can click on the button to start planning, but they can create a trip only if they are logged in
-- Users see recommended places to travel to in a beautiful carousel
+- Users can see recommended places to travel to in a beautiful carousel
 - Users can read provided answers to a list of frequently asked questions about the project

 ### Sign up/Login